openssl/openssl/README.md

 OQS-OpenSSL\_1\_1\_1
 ==================================

+## <span style="color: red;">Warning</span>

+<b><span style="color: red;">The OpenSSL project has announced that its support for OpenSSL 1.1.1 will stop in September, 2023, and that all users should switch to OpenSSL 3.
+Consequently, the Open Quantum Safe project is discontinuing development of our OQS-OpenSSL 1.1.1 fork.
+No more releases are planned for OQS-OpenSSL 1.1.1.
+The [OQS Provider for OpenSSL 3](https://github.com/open-quantum-safe/oqs-provider/) provides full support for post-quantum key exchange and authentication in TLS 1.3, X.509, and S/MIME.</span></b>

+---

 [OpenSSL](https://openssl.org/) is an open-source implementation of the TLS protocol and various cryptographic algorithms ([View the original README](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/README).)

 OQS-OpenSSL\_1\_1\_1 is a fork of OpenSSL 1.1.1 that adds quantum-safe key exchange and authentication algorithms using [liboqs](https://github.com/open-quantum-safe/liboqs) for prototyping and evaluation purposes.
 This fork is not endorsed by the OpenSSL project.